 There is documentation in the Casey Family papers linking three different late-eighteenth century tenant farmers and a hired hand with wall construction.
 One of these people, Cezar Northup, was a free person of color, and several of his family members worked as farmhands.

 Farm records tell us that one tenant farmer in the 1780s, Reynolds Knowles, built more than nine hundred feet of five-foot-tall walls around the barnyard and pastures in return for 650 pounds of Narragansett cheese!
 Back then this kind of cheese was a valuable commodity that Knowles could trade or sell.

 Casey Farm’s dry-laid stone walls still stand today, including some built by Reynolds Knowles around the “sasyard,” the kitchen garden.
 Even with the best stewardship, animals, weather, and people will inevitably cause damage to stone walls and several repair campaigns had been done over the years.
 By 2019, the walls in the most heavily visited public areas at Casey Farm near the farm house and barnyard needed several repairs.

 Stone Wall Repairs

 Through the generosity of donors and private foundations, Historic New England hired Mike Minto of Rhode Island Stone Walls to repair about seventy-five percent of these walls under the direction of our preservation manager, Margaret Back.
-The work started in October 2019 and was completed just before our sites had to temporarily close to the public in March.
+The work started in October 2019 and was completed just before our sites had to temporarily close to the public due to the pandemic in March of 2020.
 It is solitary work anyway, and Mike only needed the occasional assistance of a farmer driving a tractor for the largest stones.
-Mike is a master at his art with a deep understanding of how these walls were built, and it was amazing to see him dismantle the walls and rebuild them largely by hand.
+Mike is a master at his art with a deep understanding of how these walls were built, and it was amazing to see him dismantle the damaged walls and rebuild them largely by hand.